aswin-setiadi/dwarf-fortress/README.md

 # dwarf-fortress

-util function to help mapping dwarf and role or job
+Utility function to help mapping dwarf and role or job.

+## Flow

+* Input beliefs, facets, and attributes for all character
+* Score all possible skills for him
+* List top 10 skills and their scores for each character